dabl/dabl/doc/user_guide.rst

 The next step in any task should be exploratory data analysis. dabl provides a high-level interface that summarizes several common high-level plots.
-For low dimensional datasets, all features are shown, for high dimensional datasets, only the most informative features for the given task are shown.
+For low dimensional datasets, all features are shown; for high dimensional datasets, only the most informative features for the given task are shown.
 This is clearly not guaranteed to surface all interesting aspects with the data, or to find all data quality issues.
 However, it will give you a quick insight in to